 HARRAH'S OPERATING COMPANY V. NGV GAMING (No. 08-655) - On November 12, 2008, Harrah's Operating Company filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which involves a tortuous interference with contract dispute between two tribal casino developers.
-The majority of a three-judge panel of the Ninth Circuit held that the term "Indian lands" as used in 25 U.S.C. § 81 (which requires Secretarial approval of any "contract with an Indian tribe that encumbers Indian lands for a period of 7 or more years") only includes land that "is" held by the United States in trust for an Indian tribe, and does not include land that may be acquired and held in trust by the

-United States for an Indian tribe at some point in the future.
-The response brief is due December 19, 2008.
+The majority of a three-judge panel of the Ninth Circuit held that the term "Indian lands" as used in 25 U.S.C. § 81 (which requires Secretarial approval of any "contract with an Indian tribe that encumbers Indian lands for a period of 7 or more years") only includes land that "is" held by the United States in trust for an Indian tribe, and does not include land that may be acquired and held in trust by the United States for an Indian tribe at some point in the future.
+The brief in opposition by NGV Gaming was filed on December 24, 2008 and the case has been scheduled for conference on January 23, 2009.